 Every island specialises in a local treat with the distinctive flavour of the Aegean.
 Santorini’s volcanic soil produces exceptional wines and extra delicious small tomatoes, capers and white aubergines (grown without water).
 On the other islands, look out for wonderful cheeses like spicy kopanisti and xinotyro on Mykonos, arseniko on Naxos, and San Michali on Tinos, Paros and Syros.
 Culinary stars are also the rich omelette called froutalia on Tinos and Andros, sausages and cured pork fillet (louza) on Mykonos and Tinos, chickpeas cooked in a clay pot on Sifnos, and sweets like pasteli (sesame bars) and amygdalota (crushed almond shortbread) found through the island chain.
 All the islands distil their version of firewater, but Tinos’ raki is thought to be more refined and lighter, while on Amorgos they drink rakomelo, raki mixed with honey.

 The most significant sights in the Cyclades

 - Santorini: Santorini’s Fira and Oia at sunset and the majesty of the caldera.

-- Mykonos: Cosmopolitan Mykonos, with its windmills and wave-lashed Little Venice
+- Mykonos: Cosmopolitan Hora, with its windmills and wave-lashed Little Venice

 - Syros: Stately Ermoupoli on Syros, one of the most regal settlements in the Cyclades.